mmguero/DockerYourXyzzy/README.md

 # What is Docker Your Xyzzy?

-This is a containerized build of the [Pretend You're Xyzzy](https://github.com/ajanata/PretendYoureXyzzy) Cards Against Humanity clone.
+This is a containerized build of my fork of the [Pretend You're Xyzzy](https://github.com/mmguero/PretendYoureXyzzy) Cards Against Humanity clone.

 > ⚠ Version 3 (April 2020) is a vastly simplified Docker image, may break if upgrading from version 2.
 It no longer features multi-step builds.